Michael J. Cleary

 Michael J. Cleary C.S.Sp.
-(1 September 1925 – 3 September 2020) was an Irish prelate, Roman Catholic Bishop Emeritus of the Diocese of Banjul, Gambia.
+(1 September 1925 – 3 September 2020) was an Irish prelate and Roman Catholic Bishop Emeritus of the Diocese of Banjul, Gambia.
 He was born in Brickens, County Mayo, Ireland.
-He was educated at St Jarlath's College, Tuam, before entering the novitiate where he also studied for an arts degree in University College Dublin.
+He was educated at St Jarlath's College in Tuam, before entering the novitiate where he also studied for an arts degree in University College Dublin.